TyGuS/suslik/README.md

-# synsl
+# Syn-SL

-Synthesis of heap-Manipulating Programs from Separation Logic Specifications
+Synthesis of heap-manipulating programs from Separation Logic specs